viki-org/storm-docker/README.md

     ./destroy-storm.sh

 Do not be alarmed by the `docker rm` commands in the script.
-Rebuilding the Docker containers after a `docker rm` is faster than running the `rebuild.sh` script for the first time as results are being cached.
+Rebuilding the Docker images after a `docker rm` is faster than running the `rebuild.sh` script for the first time as results are being cached.

 ## FAQ - Debugging stuff to do with Docker containers